Gladstone's Land

-Gladstone's Land is a surviving 17th-century high-tenement house situated in the Old Town of the city of Edinburgh, Scotland.
+Gladstone's Land is a surviving 17th-century tenement house situated in the Old Town of the city of Edinburgh, Scotland.
 It has been restored and furnished by the National Trust for Scotland, and is operated as a popular tourist attraction.

 Early owners and tenants

 The "Land" (sited at 481 and 483 Lawnmarket) was originally built in 1550, but was bought and redeveloped in 1617 by a prosperous Edinburgh merchant and burgess, Thomas Gledstanes, and his wife, Bessie Cunningham.
-The work was completed in 1620.
+The work was completed in 1620, and includes elaborate painted ceilings.
+These were later covered over with plaster, but are uncovered today.
 Its prominent siting on the Royal Mile (between Edinburgh Castle and the Palace of Holyrood) and the extent of its accommodation mark out the affluence of its mercantile owner.
 Today, the restored building allows an insight into varieties of Edinburgh life of the period.
 The cramped conditions of the Old Town, and the physical size of the lot, meant that the house could only be extended in depth or in height.
 As a result, the house is six storeys tall.

-Gledstanes resided on the upper floors, and let out parts of the building to an assortment of tenants of different social classes, including another merchant John Riddoch, a knight James Crichton of Frendraught, and a guild officer.
-William Struthers, who lived in the house from 1626 to 1633, was minister of nearby St Giles, and was involved in an infamous witch trial.
-John Riddoch and his wife Margaret Noble kept a shop and tavern in the house.
-Isobel Johnston was their "tavernar" or landlady.
+Gledstanes resided on the upper floors, and let out parts of the building to an assortment of tenants of different social classes, including another merchant John Riddoch and his wife Margaret Noble, a knight James Crichton of Frendraught, and a guild officer.

+John Riddoch and Margaret Noble were merchants who kept a shop and tavern on the bottom floor of the house.
+Issobell Johnston was their servant, and ran the tavern on their behalf.
+There are records of her purchasing large amounts of alcohol from John Riddoch for resale, something that was common for servants at the time.
 Riddoch died aboard ship in November 1632 in sight of Leith and his will lists the kind of goods they sold, including raisins, figs, ginger, sugar, sugar candy, laundry starch and smalt, cinnamon, liquorice, and clay tobacco pipes.
 Andrew Pringle had the shop after Riddoch, while his servant Alison Hume managed the tavern.

-By 1636 Gledstanes shared ownership with the merchant and shipowner David Jonkin, and their tenants included two lawyers, Andrew Hay and John Adamson.
+By 1636 Gladstones shared ownership with the merchant and shipowner David Jonkin, and their tenants included two lawyers, Andrew Hay and John Adamson.
 David Jonkin had been fined for breaking Edinburgh's market regulations in 1624 when it was discovered he was buying imported food in Burntisland to profiteer during a famine.
 He supported the Scottish Covenant in 1639 by selling firearms to the Earl of Argyll and buying a warship in Holland.

+William Struthers and witchcraft

+In the 1630s, Gladstone's Land was also inhabited by William Struthers, an episcopalian minister at Saint Giles cathedral.
+He was a prominent member of the Church of Scotland, and a supporter of both James VI and I and Charles I. Struthers played a role in the trial of Marion Muir, an accused witch.
+Marion had been accused of witchcraft alongside two other women, Helene Hamilton and Marion Lumisdane, after unsuccessfully being evaluated for a 'hypochondriac disorder.'
+Struthers heard one of several possible confessions.